Skip to Main Content

 • AI tools are going to continue to develop and advance, so learning how to use them ethically will benefit you in your studies and future career

-If you wish to learn how to use AI more effectively, you can come along to our "Using artificial intelligence tools ethically" workshop where we talk about writing better prompts, ways to utilise AI ethically, and introduce a range of AI tools created specifically for the academic environment.
+If you wish to learn how to use AI more effectively, you can come along to our "intro to generative AI and prompt engineering" workshop where we talk about writing better prompts and ways to utilise AI ethically, or you can come along to any of our workshops, which all introduce some AI tools and tasks that are created specifically for the academic environment.

 Our research students (PGR students) are expected to uphold high academic integrity standards like all our students, but they are also expected to follow good research practice, which entails a little more scrutiny than just avoiding plagiarism.
 The University's Research and Enterprise Office team have put together some really helpful pages on research integrity that you can check out for more information about what constitutes research misconduct and what to expect if you face a research integrity investigation or accusation.